 Usually, when it comes to the fertility of agricultural land, they always mean economic fertility, which is characterized as a special property of the soil, depending on the productive forces.
 In this sense, economic fertility is understood as an artificial increase in soil fertility, which gives an economic effect of varying degrees on different soils (Solovyova, 2009).
 Natural fertility is only the basis of economic fertility and is characterized by the genetic properties of the soil itself, as well as the climatic conditions of zonal soil formation (Pugacheva, 2021).

 Thanks to the development of science and technology, the improvement of agrotechnical techniques, the use of machines, the introduction of fertilizers, land reclamation and other measures, the natural fertility of the soil increases and thus artificial fertility is created – this is the fertility of the soil created as a result of artificially produced improvements in the composition of the soil.
-Economic fertility is created solely as a result of human labor activity and expresses the unity of natural and artificial fertility (Mayorov at al, 2006).
+Economic fertility is created solely as a result of human labor activity and expresses the unity of natural and artificial fertility (Mayorov at al., 2006).

 A set of measures aimed at improving the water, physical regime of soils, increasing nutrients by applying fertilizers makes it possible to progressively increase economic fertility.
 The lack of moisture in arid conditions, the presence of large areas of saline, eroded lands reduces this fertility.
 Therefore, the development of irrigation, agroforestry and other measures aimed at the accumulation of soil moisture are an effective method of increasing the fertility of the lands of the corresponding zone (Solovyova, 2009).